 Swimming events as fundraisers are a fun and healthy way to promote community involvement with a broad range of participants.
 Whether you measure your swimming events in laps or kilometers, charity swimming events can inspire communities from age six to seventy-five, and bring the focus of your entire community to your worthy cause.

 Like all successful swim for charity events they must be well planned, and carefully implemented in order to make the most of the event.
 With the proper fundraising software you can pull this off like the fundraising dynamo that you are.

-• Involvement is key to successful charity swimming events.
 This involvement comes from everyone connected with the event, so your job is to continually fuel the enthusiasm.
-The full participation of coaches, parents, grandparents, teachers, and others should be one of your primary goals since enthusiasm from the group will be contagious to each pledge fundraising swimmer and volunteer.
+The full participation of coaches, parents, grandparents, teachers, and others should be one of your primary goals since enthusiasm from the group will be contagious to each P2P fundraising swimmer and volunteer.

 If the media isn’t participating, be sure to resubmit your press release three days before the swim date with an invitation to the journalist to be your guest on race day.
 This way they can see what the event is about, and perhaps opt to participate in future events, or be so inspired that they’ll publish an article about your event.

 All top-notch fundraisers know that the final key to the success of charity swimming events or any other successful event is the “post-mortem.”
-Shortly after the event, hold a follow-up evaluation meeting where volunteers can critique the event, identifying problems with an eye toward eliminating them in future events.
+Shortly after the event, hold a follow-up evaluation meeting where volunteers can evaluate the success of and critique the event, identifying problems with an eye toward eliminating them in future events.
 Don’t wait until memories fade.
-Do it hot on the heels of your pledge fundraisingevent when memories of successes and failures are fresh.
+Do it hot on the heels of your P2P fundraising event when memories of successes and failures are fresh.
 This will make next year’s event even more spectacular and easier for everybody involved.